Sumatran rhinoceros: In captivity

 Despite the recent successes in Cincinnati, the captive-breeding program has remained controversial.
 Proponents argue that the zoos have not only aided the conservation effort by studying the reproductive habits, raising public awareness and education about the rhinos, helping raise financial resources for conservation efforts in Sumatra but, moreover, to have established a small captive breeding group.
 Opponents of the captive breeding program argue that the losses are too great; the program is too expensive; removing rhinos from their habitat, even temporarily, alters their ecological role; and captive populations cannot match the rate of recovery seen in well-protected native habitats.
 In October 2015, Harapan, the last rhino in the Western Hemisphere, left the Cincinnati Zoo to Indonesia.

 In August 2016, there were only three Sumatran rhinos left in Malaysia, all in captivity in the eastern state of Sabah: A bull named Tam and two cows named Puntung and Iman.
 In June 2017, Puntung was put down due to skin cancer.
 Tam died on 27 May 2019 and Iman died of cancer on 23 November 2019 at the Borneo Rhino Sanctuary.
 The species became extinct in Malaysia, its native land in 2019.

 In Indonesia, meanwhile, a seventh rhino increased the group at the Sumatran Rhino Sanctuary, in Way Kambas NP.
-A female was born on 12 May 2016.
-Another female, daughter of Andatu and Rosa, was born on 24 March 2022.
+A female was born on 12 May 2016, named Delilah.
+Another female, daughter of Andatu and Rosa, was born on 24 March 2022, named Sedah Mirah.
+A female was born on 30 September 2023, the third child of Andalas-Ratu pair.
+A male calf was born on 26 November 2023, son of Delilah and Harapan.

+In Indonesian East Kalimantan, only one old (estimated to be 35 to 40 years old) female named Pahu lives in Sumatran Rhino Sanctuary (SRS) Kelian, West Kutai after being captured in 2018, another identified is Pari, a female who lives in the wild in Sungai Ratah-Sungai Nyuatan-Sungai Lawa protected forest.
+On 31 October 2023, conservationists in Indonesia said they have extracted eggs from Pahu, who were too old and small to breed with the Sumatran subspecies, the eggs are currently planned to be fertilized with sperms from captive male Sumatran rhino before implanted in female Sumatran rhino in SRS Way Kambas.